forseti-security/forseti-security/_docs/_latest/use/model.md

 ### Creating a data model

+To create a data model from a specific inventory, run the following command:

 ```bash
 $ forseti model create --inventory_index_id <INVENTORY_INDEX_ID> <MODEL_NAME>
 ```

-The command above will create a data model `<MODEL_NAME>` from inventory `<INVENTORY_INDEX_ID>`.

-Note: It is likely you will be getting `PARTIAL_SUCCESS` status when you create the data model because you might be getting expected warnings.
-For example, roles in their alpha version will not contain any permissions and we will log that as a warning in the data model.
-So, model with status of `PARTIAL_SUCCESS` is safe to use.
+When you create the data model, you might get a `PARTIAL_SUCCESS` status because you might be getting expected warnings.
+For example, an alpha version role doesn't contain any permissions, which is logged as a warning in the data model.
+A model with status of `PARTIAL_SUCCESS` is safe to use.

 To display all the errors and warnings of the data model, use the `get` command.

 ### Using a data model

+To set the data model for your current session, run the following command:

 ```bash
 $ forseti model use <MODEL_NAME>
 ```

-The command above will set the data model of the current session to `<MODEL_NAME>`.

 ### Listing all the existing data models

+To list all existing data models and their statuses, run the following command:

 ```bash
 $ forseti model list
 ```

-The command above will list all the existing data models along with their statuses.

 ### Getting a data model

+To get the summary of an inventory with a specific model name, run the following command:

 ```bash
 $ forseti model get <MODEL_NAME>
 ```

-The command above will get the summary of the inventory with model name = `<MODEL_NAME>`.

 ### Deleting a data model

+To delete a specific data model, run the following command:

 ```bash
 $ forseti model delete <MODEL_NAME>
 ```

-The command above will delete the data model with model name = `<MODEL_NAME>`.

 ## What's next

-Learn how to query the data model using [Explain]({% link _docs/latest/use/explain.md %}).
+* Learn how to query the data model using [Explain]({% link _docs/latest/use/explain.md %}).